Brewing Guide

 • Freshness.
 Whole beans, used within 4–6 weeks of roast, and ground right before brewing.

 • Tools that help.
-Burr grinder, scale, kettle with a spout you like, timer.
+Burr grinder, scale, gooseneck kettle, timer.

 Coffee to Water Quick Chart (1:16)